-Stress is a part of life for all of us
+Stress is a big part of our life today for everyone

 Stress is a part of life for all of us.
 As long as we face encroaching deadlines, competing responsibilities, overloaded schedules, last-minute crises, financial troubles, and social conflicts, we’re going to encounter it often.
 So, when my cardiologist tells me ‘you have to keep yourself stress free’, my response is who does that?
 Doctors have typically been telling their patients this for decades, which causes people to spas out when confronted with a stressful situation.
 The new science of stress reveals that how you think about stress matters.